Guiding principles for our nonprofit newsroom

-- The Badger Project has a review process to determine whether to accept and how to handle funds for limited purposes, such as coverage of a beat or issue, especially if funders have an interest in related policy outcomes.
+- The Badger Project will review whether to accept and how to handle funds for limited purposes, such as coverage of a beat or issue, especially if funders have an interest in related policy outcomes.

 - The Badger Project will aim for the highest practicable degree of transparency regarding editorial, donor and business standards and operations, both as a matter of journalistic integrity and because of the transparency journalists demand from other institutions.

-- The Badger Project will clearly disclose their ethics policies, mission statements, conflict of interest policies and fundraising policies on their websites.
+- The Badger Project will clearly disclose their ethics policies, mission statements, conflict of interest policies and fundraising policies on their website.

 - Donor information will be readily available to the public.
 The public will know who paid for the journalism.
-Projects funded by specific funders should include notifications to the public.
+Projects funded by specific funders will include notifications to the public.

 - The Badger Project will consider in advance how funding decisions will be explained to the public, including critics.
 The Badger Project will avoid acceptance of funding when it would compromise the integrity or credibility of the journalism.

-- The Badger Project will also encourage all donors to be public and should explain the importance of transparency to the credibility and impact their work
+- The Badger Project will also encourage all donors to be public and will explain the importance of transparency to the credibility and impact their work